liamdickson-uni/group-h-sem/use-cases/use-case-4.md

 ### Goal in Context

-As a *Regional Finance Manager* I would like to see a list of all the countries in a region organised by largest population to smallest so that I can identify the most to least populous countries in that region.
+As a *Global Finance Manager* I would like to see a list of all the countries in a region organised by largest population to smallest so that I can identify the most to least populous countries in that region.
 This would allow me to decide which nations we are likely to get the most profit from and which the least.

 ### Scope